magma/magma/lte/gateway/deploy/magma_5g_agw/README.md

 ```

 #### To install 5G version of the AGW
 If you want to install 1.7.0 version of AGW, then modify the below attribute in the `ansible_vars.yaml` file.
+As currently we don't have the release version for 1.7.0 we have to use a CI build version.

 ```
 magma_5g_upgrade = true
 # Please specify the version number in below attribute, to install that particular version (1.7.0)
-magma5gVersion = "1.7.0"
+magma5gVersion = "1.7.0-1643760676-2482dea0"
 ```

 #### To configure the AGW
-If you want to configure your AGW, then modify the below attribute in the `ansible_vars.yaml` file.
+If you have any existing `orc8r` and you want to configure your AGW, then modify the below attribute in the `ansible_vars.yaml` file, to provide the absolute path of `control_proxy.yaml` and `rootCA.pem`.

 ```
 magma_control_proxy_path: ""